State contends in opening arguments that Blanco killed real estate agent

 Moon told the jury that Cranston, an engineer, had been living in Kingman for some time and was doing work for Bob Carlson, a contractor.
 Over time, he began to become more involved with real estate investments.
 Moon said Cranston had more than 40 properties.

-He said Blanco was receiving 10 percent of the rent payments collected on Cranston’s rental properties for his work as a handyman and for collecting those rent payments.
-That came to about $1,600 each month.
+He said Blanco was receiving 10 percent of the $1,600 worth of rent payments collected on Cranston’s rental properties for his work as a handyman and for collecting those rent payments.
 Blanco would later tell Cranston’s brother, Chris, that Sidney owed him a lot of money and that he needed it due to urgent financial problems.

 One property that Blanco had been working on a regular basis for some time was a 240-acre ranch at the edge of the Hualapai Mountains.
 The day of the alleged murder, Blanco called his friend Bill Sanders to the ranch because he needed something towed, and Sanders had a truck with that capability.